 - Wash hands with soap and water.

-- Mix together and store in an air tight container or put ½ to 1 cup portions into zip top bags.
+- Mix together and store in an air tight container or put ½ cup portions into zip top bags.

 Peanuts, almonds or other nuts would also be great additions to this snack mix if serving to children older than 4 years of age who are at less risk of choking.